odersky/sips/drafts/inlinemeta.md

 follows the by-value scheme, and in order to obtain an actual prefix of an enclosing inline application, one should use the functionality of `scala.meta.semantic.Context`.

-Meta scopes can return anything that is convertible to `scala.meta.Expr` by the means of the `scala.meta.Lift` type class.
+Meta scopes can return anything that is convertible to `scala.meta.Term` by the means of the `scala.meta.Lift` type class.
 There are standard instances of the type class that lift simple values to literals as well as ones that support frequently used collections of liftable values.
 Metaprogrammers may define and use their own instances as long as they are available in corresponding meta scopes.